Table of contents

 Non-EU

 For non-EU migrants, the reason for migration is based on their visa type.
-"Other" reason includes people who immigrated into the UK under visas classified as:
+"Other" reason includes people who immigrated to the UK under visas classified as:

 EU and British

-For EU and British migrants, the reason for migration is based on responses to the IPS survey.
+For EU and British migrants, the reason for migration is based on responses to the International Passenger Survey (IPS).
 The IPS asks migrants to identify their main reason for migration.
 "Other" reason includes:

 Registration and Population Interaction Database (RAPID)